X

 A Dental Bridge consists of two parts that make up the unit, namely:

 1. Abutments – These are structures that provide support to your dental bridge.
-Generally natural teeth act as abutments, but in some cases it also refers to tiny connector posts used in dental implant-supported bridges.
+Generally, natural teeth act as abutments, but in some cases, they also refer to tiny connector posts used in dental implant-supported bridges.

-2. Pontics – These are artificial or false teeth that are fitted into the gap left behind by missing teeth.
+2. Pontics – These are artificial or false teeth fitted into the gap left behind by missing teeth.

-The number of abutments and pontics in a bridge is variable and dependent upon the individual’s situation.
-This makes every Bridge personalized as per the treatment needs.
+The number of Abutments and Pontics in a bridge is variable and dependent upon the individual’s oral condition.
+This makes every bridge personalized to the treatment needs.

 Talk to a Prosthodontist